Business professionals in discussion – comparing EOR and PEO models

 EOR vs. PEO: What’s the Difference and Which Model Fits Your Business?

 When comparing workforce solutions, two models often come up: Employer of Record (EOR) and Professional Employer Organization (PEO).
-At first glance they may look similar – but in practice, they are very different.
+At first glance they may look similar, but in practice they are very different.
 Understanding these differences is especially important if you are hiring or placing consultants in the Nordics.

 Legal Structure: Who Is the Employer?

-EOR – Employer of RecordPEO – Professional Employer Organization
+EOR – Employer of Record PEO – Professional Employer Organization

-The EOR is the sole legal employer of the consultant and assumes responsibility for payroll, tax, and compliance.A PEO is based on co-employment – where the PEO and the client company share employer responsibilities (IRS, NAPEO).
+The EOR is the sole legal employer of the consultant and assumes responsibility for payroll, tax, and compliance.
+Co-employment where employer responsibilities are shared (IRS, NAPEO).

-The client (Agency or Business) directs the day-to-day work, but the EOR carries all employment-related liability.Co-employment requires the client company to have a local legal entity and remain jointly responsible (K&L Gates).
+The client directs daily work, but the EOR carries all legal employment liability.
+Requires the client to have a local legal entity and remain jointly responsible (K&L Gates).

 Use Case Scenarios

-EOR is ideal for:PEO is ideal for (outside Nordics):
+EOR is ideal for PEO is ideal for (outside Nordics)

-Hiring internationally without establishing a local entityDomestic setups in countries where co-employment is legally recognised (e.g. the US)
+Hiring internationally without a local entity Domestic setups where co-employment exists (e.g. United States)

 Setup and Implementation